RicardoTerraform/CKA/04-LifeCycle Management/Updates & Rollbacks/demo.md

-1º A RED deployment has already be deployed.
+1º A RED deployment has already been deployed.
 Identify the number of pods deployed by it

 ![Alt Text](/00-images/lifecycle/update.PNG)

-2º Inspect the deployment and identify the current strategy
+2º Inspect the deployment and identify the current strategy type

 ![Alt Text](/00-images/lifecycle/update1.PNG)